Your First MTB Skills Clinic at Trail Hub: What to Expect with Minii Adventures

 - 3 min read

-Here’s a behind-the-scenes look at your first clinic with Minii Adventures — and why it might just be the start of your best biking season yet.
+Here’s a behind-the-scenes look at your first clinic with Minii Adventures, and why it might just be the start of your best biking season yet.

-You’ve got the bike, the helmet, and the curiosity — now what?
+You’ve got the bike, the helmet, and the curiosity.
+Now what?
 If you’ve been thinking about joining a weekend skills clinic but aren’t quite sure what to expect, don’t worry.
 We’re breaking it all down so you can show up feeling ready, excited, and 1000% supported from the very first pedal stroke.

 It All Starts at Trail Hub